all-things-networking/count-buffy/Readme.md

 `data/sub_wls`.
 The directory includes sub-directories for each experiment.
 For each case study we have separate workloads file for different buffer sizes.
+We used the queries as defined in [FPerf](https://mina.arashloo.net/docs/fperf.pdf) and implemented as the `query` method in the sub-classes of the `STSChecker`.
 These workloads files include an entry for each workload that FPerf generates and verify with Z3.
 The following is an example a workload entry.
 The header line (starting with `###`) includes the verification time of FPerf (in ms) and verification result (